lighterio/exam/README.md

 ### Comparisons

 #### is(actual, expected)
-The `is.is` function is also known simply as `is`, allowing a shorthand strict equality assertion.
+The `is.is` function is also available simply as `is`, allowing a shorthand strict equality assertion.
 ```js
 var one = 1